St. Louis Personal Injury Lawyer

 My child suffered a serious injury.
 Can I sue for them?

 If your child suffers because of someone’s negligence, they have a right to compensation.
 However, they’ll need someone like a parent to file on their behalf.
-They’ll also have two years after their eighteenth birthday to file, giving them more time to file if they’re not yet at the age of majority.
+They may also have more time to file if they’re not yet at the age of majority.

 How do I know if I have a claim?